Cognitive Behavioural Therapy for Insomnia (CBT-I) Group

-The cost of the 8 sessions of CBT-i group therapy is $800 and may be eligible for claims through your employer’s extended health benefits.
+The cost of the 8 sessions of CBT-i group therapy is eligible for reimbursement through your employer’s extended health benefits.

 The groups are typically on Monday afternoons or evenings but subject to change dependent on Dr. Syb Pongracic's schedule and upon clients' requests.
 Each group runs for 8 consecutive weeks.